Managing marketing and communications during Coronavirus

-The road ahead may be uncertain, but innovation is rarely borne out of the comfort zone
+The road ahead may be uncertain, but innovation is rarely born out of the comfort zone.

 As history has shown us, compassion, resilience, innovation, and creativity are what gets us through.
 Perhaps now is not the time to retreat (professionally), but to take massive action?